A Leap Towards Decentralization and Enhanced Uptime on IOTA

 - Since early spring, the Validator Committee has been operating on Shimmer, our pre-production environment that acts as a staging network for the IOTA Mainnet.
 This uninterrupted operation has reinforced our confidence in the software's stability and readiness for the final stage: production deployment on the IOTA Mainnet.

-As mentioned earlier, the Validator Committee is formed by multiple entities.
-We have been reaching out to several universities and companies over the past months and are now in the process of forming the first decentralized Validator Committee.
+As mentioned earlier, the Validator Committee is formed by several entities.
+We have reached out to several universities and companies over the past months and are now in the process of forming the first decentralized Validator Committee.

-With the Validator Committee in place, the network will continue to process transactions as long as 7 (at a committee size of 10) / over two-thirds of all validators are active.
-Note that, because there is no leader within the committee, the network can progress even if the IOTA Foundation's validator node is offline.
+With the Validator Committee in place, the network will continue to process transactions as long as seven (at a committee size of 10) / over two-thirds of all validators are active.

 We are not currently planning to expand the committee through additional members, as the Validator Committee is only a temporary measure.
-In the future, it will be replaced by IOTA 2.0, where committee formation will be permissionless and based on token stake.
+It will be replaced by IOTA 2.0, where committee formation will be permissionless and based on token stake.
 Additionally, the BFT consensus algorithm in the Validator Committee will be replaced by IOTA 2.0's unique On-Tangle voting mechanism, which also eliminates the need for milestones.

 The formation of a Validator Committee is an intermediate step to increase the networks’ resilience and to further decentralize the network until full decentralization with IOTA 2.0 is established.
 Stay tuned for more information on it, or join us on our Discord.